tensorflow/tensorflow/tensorflow/g3doc/get_started/os_setup.md

 The TensorFlow Python API supports Python 2.7 and Python 3.3+.

-The GPU version works best with Cuda Toolkit 7.5 and cuDNN v4 on Linux.
-Other versions are supported (Cuda toolkit >= 7.0 and cuDNN 7.0(v3), v5) only when installing from sources.
-For Mac OS X, Cuda Toolkit 7.5 and cuDNN v5 are recommended.
+The GPU version works best with Cuda Toolkit 7.5 and cuDNN v5.
+Other versions are supported (Cuda toolkit >= 7.0 and cuDNN >= v3) only when installing from sources.
 Please see [Cuda installation](#optional-install-cuda-gpus-on-linux) for details.
 For Mac OS X, please see [Setup GPU for Mac](#optional-setup-gpu-for-mac).